deejaygraham/deejaygraham.github.io/_posts/2019-04-25-tiny-tetris-for-microbit.md

 ```

+So our block drops but then just sits there at the bottom of the screen.

 Perhaps the next thing to address is moving the block left and right to be able to fill up a whole row
 of pixels.